 According to the applicable legislation a new reserved deposit of non-reserved mineral can no longer be determined although in many cases these are more important deposits in terms of use and economy than in many reserved deposits.
 In addition to reserved deposits non-reserved deposits have been playing an economically more important role recently.
-These perspective deposits, especially of construction minerals, are very difficult to implement in the territorial planning documentation (e.g. in the land development principles) especially when they are unused/ reserved.
+These perspective deposits, especially of construction minerals, are very difficult to implement in the territorial planning documentation (e.g. in the land development principles) especially when they are unused/reserved.
 In the future, it can be assumed that this contradiction will increase due to completing almost depleted reserved deposits and shortages in raw material on the market, as well as progress in the technology of mining and processing mineral resources.
-After 20 December 1991, i.e. when Act No. 541/1991 Coll., amending and supplementing Act No. 44/1988 Coll., on mineral projection and use (Mining Act) came into force and stipulated that newly defined deposits of non-reserved minerals - building minerals (sand and gravel, crushed stone, stone for rough stone-cutting production, raw minerals for bricks) cannot become reserved deposits and therefore are a part of the land (section 7 of the mining act), the state authorities have withdrawn from any investment in the search for non-reserved minerals.
+After 20 December 1991, i.e. when Act No. 541/1991 Coll., amending and supplementing Act No. 44/1988 Coll., on the Protection and Utilization of Mineral resources (Mining Act) came into force and stipulated that newly defined deposits of non-reserved minerals - building minerals (sand and gravel, crushed stone, stone for rough stone-cutting production, raw minerals for bricks) cannot become reserved deposits and therefore are a part of the land (section 7 of the mining act), the state authorities have withdrawn from any investment in the search for nonreserved minerals.

-A major problem in the use of non-reserved mineral deposits includes disproportionate to significantly disadvantaged conditions of payments for the removal of land from the Agricultural Land Fund (ALF) - especially deposits of construction minerals (sand and gravel, etc.) compared to identical activities involving the use of reserved deposits of a non-reserved mineral in the same geological, deposit and environmental conditions.
+A major problem in the use of non-reserved mineral deposits includes disproportionate to significantly disadvantaged conditions of payments for the removal of land from the Agricultural Land Fund (ALF), especially deposits of construction minerals, compared to identical activities involving the use of reserved deposits of a non-reserved mineral in the same geological, deposit and environmental conditions.
 The inadequacy consists mainly in disproportionately higher one-off payments taking into account the environmental weight of effects of various environmental factors (in some cases 10 to 15 times higher).
-Sandpits from the deposits of non-reserved minerals where extraction is not only a supplementary activity but contribute to the total production by roughly 45-47% of all used sand and gravel deposits in the Czech Republic have the largest share of low life resources.
 The amount of these payments is currently devastating the vast majority of non-reserved sand and gravel deposits.
 These are the deposits with extraction from water where neither technology nor the legislation allows their reclamation to arable soil.
 Moreover, "movable projects" such as warehouses, logistics areas, residential, commercial and storage areas, etc., are located on areas with the most valuable land (protection class I and II).
 Agricultural land is a valuable resource, but it is taken much more for industrial purposes than for mineral mining.
-A greenfield development project involves less complications and, after all, it is faster than revitalizing brownfields.
-These greenfield projects have inherent risks involving mainly the expansion of built-up areas resulting in the loss of agricultural land, a threat to ecosystem stability, further increase in traffic intensity due to employees commuting and logistics processes, etc.